GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: Evaluation

-One evaluation metric used was accuracy, which was taken to be the fraction of test samples for which the true goal was assigned the highest probability.
-Another metric which was examined is normalised entropy, which is the entropy of the posterior goal distribution divided by the entropy of a uniform distribution.
+One evaluation metric used was {\bf accuracy} -- the fraction of test samples for which the true goal was assigned the highest probability.
+Another metric which was examined is {\bf normalised entropy}, which is the entropy of the posterior goal distribution divided by the entropy of a uniform distribution.
 This gives a measure of the uncertainty of the model about the vehicle's goal.

 The evolution of accuracy and entropy as the fraction of the trajectory observed increases is shown in Figure \ref{fig:fraction-observed}.
-As expected, across all methods except GRIT-no-DT, accuracy increases as the fraction of the trajectory observed increases.
+Across all methods except GRIT-no-DT, accuracy increases as the fraction of the trajectory observed increases.
 Similarly, normalised entropy tends to decrease as more of the trajectory is observed, showing how the models become more certain about a vehicle's goal as more observations are made.
 The LSTM model achieved the highest accuracy overall.
 In the Heckstrasse and Bendplatz scenarios, GRIT achieved a similar accuracy to the LSTM, however GRIT had slightly lower accuracy than the LSTM in Frankenberg and rounD.
 The LSTM model could be extracting more information from the raw trajectory than is represented in the tree features used by GRIT, leading to higher accuracy than GRIT in some cases.
 As expected, the accuracy of GRIT-no-DT is lower than that of full GRIT and LSTM, as it does not have access to observations other than the set of reachable goals.
-However, GR-ESP does significantly worse than all other methods, except when the fraction of trajectory observed is very close to one.
+IGP2 also achieves lower accuracy than GRIT and LSTM.
+One reason for this is that the inverse planning used in IGP2 sometimes fails to find a plan to the true goal, in which case this goal is given zero probabability \cite{albrecht_interpretable_2021}.
+The average fraction of samples over time for which no plan was found to the true goal in each scenario was 0.013 for Heckstrasse, 0.070 for Frankenberg, 0.101 for Bendplatz, and 0.010 for Round.
+Another reason for the lower accuracy could be that the goal priors used for IGP2 are less fine grained than those used for GRIT, as IGP2 uses a prior probability for each goal, rather than each goal/goal type pair.
+GR-ESP achieves significantly lower accuracy other methods, except when the fraction of trajectory observed is very close to one.